SAP-samples/btp-kyma-multitenant-extension/README.md

 # Easy Franchise

+> Note: The content of this Github repository has been created as source for the SAP Discovery Center Mission [Develop a Multitenant Extension Application in SAP BTP, Kyma runtime](https://discovery-center.cloud.sap/missiondetail/3683/3726/).
+So we recommend to use directly the mission in the SAP Discovery Center.

 ## Description
 The application Easy Franchise has been build to help stakeholders to learn how to develop a multitenant application running on the Kyma environment of the SAP Business Technology Platform (SAP BTP) extending SAP S/4 HANA Cloud.